gunjandatta/gunjandatta.github.io/pages/extras/react/wp.md

 **_Fabric Component_**

-The [Fabric Component](https://github.com/OfficeDev/office-ui-fabric-react/wiki/The-Fabric-Component) should be used to wrap the Fabric UI react components.
+The [Fabric Component](https://github.com/OfficeDev/office-ui-fabric-react/wiki/The-Fabric-Component) should be used to wrap the Fluent UI react components.
 By default the WebPart will wrap the display and edit elements in a Fabric component, so there is no need to add this to you application.